25 – 27 September 2026

 Please note that the Main Theatre is accessible from the ground floor, which is also home to The Kitchen ( Storyhouse’s restaurant).
 The Garret Bar on the fourth floor remains available as a private space for festival-goers to relax away from other Storyhouse visitors.

-Of course!
-If you’re still in the process of making that decision, this event will be an opportunity to meet and hear from others living without children.
+Yes!
+If you have made the decision to be Childfree or still in the process of making that decision, this event will be an opportunity to meet and hear from others living without children.

 Please be reassured that no one will be asked to disclose their own ‘label’ unless they want to.